Prehistory of Taiwan: Late Paleolithic

 During the Late Pleistocene glaciation, sea levels in the area were about 140 m lower than in the present day.
 As a result, the floor of the Taiwan Strait was exposed as a broad land bridge that was crossed by mainland fauna until the beginning of the Holocene 10,000 years ago.
 A concentration of vertebrate fossils has been found in the channel between the Penghu Islands and Taiwan, including a partial jawbone designated Penghu 1, apparently belonging to a previously unknown species of genus Homo.
 These fossils are likely to date from one of the two most recent periods when the Strait was exposed, 10–70 kya and 130–190 kya.

 The Ryukyu Islands to the northeast of Taiwan were settled during marine isotope stage (MIS) 3, which ended around 30,000 years ago.
 It is likely that the southern (and possibly central) Ryukyus were settled via voyages from Taiwan.

 In 1972, fragmentary fossils of anatomically modern humans were found at Chouqu and Gangzilin, in Zuojhen District, Tainan, in fossil beds exposed by erosion of the Cailiao River.
 Though some of the fragments are believed to be more recent, three cranial fragments and a molar tooth have been dated as between 20,000 and 30,000 years old.
 The find has been dubbed "Zuozhen Man".
 No associated artifacts have been found at the site.

-The oldest known artifacts are chipped-pebble tools of the Changbin culture (長濱文化), found at cave sites on the southeast coast of the island.
+The earliest evidence of human habitation in Taiwan was found at the Baxian Caves with Paleolithic stone tools dated to around 30,000 year ago.
+Some of the oldest known artifacts are chipped-pebble tools of the Changbin culture (長濱文化), found at cave sites on the southeast coast of the island.
 The sites are dated 15,000 to 5,000 years ago, and similar to contemporary sites in Fujian.
 The primary site of Baxiandong (八仙洞), in Changbin, Taitung was first excavated in 1968.
 The same culture has been found at sites at Eluanbi on the southern tip of Taiwan, persisting until 5,000 years ago.
 The earliest layers feature large stone tools, and suggest a hunting and gathering lifestyle.
 Later layers have small stone tools of quartz, as well as tools made from bone, horn and shell, and suggest a shift to intensive fishing and shellfish collection.